DETECT Notifiable Diseases

 Immediate, Extremely Urgent Disease/Condition

-(Notify ADPH within 4 hours)
+(Notify ADPH within 4 hours of presumptive diagnosis)

 Immediate, Urgent Disease/Condition

-(Notify ADPH within 24 hours)
+(Notify ADPH within 24 hours of presumptive diagnosis)

 Standard Notification Disease/Condition